 - When departmental email accounts are needed for one-time or short duration events

-A distribution list, also known as a mailing list, is a collection of email addresses associated with an email@example.com address.
-Distribution lists allow a user to email multiple people at one time and are typically setup for specific committees or work groups where frequent communication is required.
-Distribution lists are unique to your @mica.edu account and must be setup and managed by the user.
+Contact groups, distribution lists, or mailing lists, are collections of email addresses associated with an firstname.lastname@example.org address.
+Contact groups allow a user to email multiple people at one time and are typically setup for specific committees or work groups where frequent communication is required.
+Contact groups are unique to your @mica.edu account and must be setup and managed by the user.
 These lists can contain a few addresses, or many and cannot be shared with other users.

 - When you need to communicate frequently with a small group on a project